cryptoleek-eth/cairo1-devnet-setup/README.md

 ### Enabling dumping and loading with Docker

 To enable dumping and loading if running Devnet in a Docker container, you must bind the container path with the path on your host machine.
-Dump docker container is neat technique to boostrap your env quickly.
+Dump docker container is neat technique to boostrap your env quickly in the future.

 This example:
 - Relies on Docker bind mount; try Docker volume instead.
 - Assumes that `/actual/dumpdir` exists.
 If unsure, use absolute paths.
 - Assumes you are listening on `127.0.0.1:5050`.